top of page

 8. Build Smart Snacks into Your Week

 Some days will be mince pie days — and that’s absolutely fine.
+On other days, prioritize snacks that give you steady energy:

 • Veg sticks with dips

-• Full-fat yoghurt with fruit
+• Full-fat yogurt with fruit

 • Celery or apples with nut butter